Arguments

 The implementation of this method is performed on a by-attribute basis,

-(rows).
-The result is a SpatVector with potentially less geometries than
+vector (rows).
+The result is a SpatVector with potentially fewer

 SpatRaster